xiurongy3506/independent_study/entries/entry3.md

 # Entry 3: Tutorial :white_check_mark:

-This weeek, I was able to meet my goal of completing the Swift Beginner's Tutorial.
-However, I was not able to play around with my previous app with the time and personal workload I have.
-Additionally, most of my time were dedicated to trying things on the playground, and understanding the different concepts.
+This week, I was able to meet my goal of completing the Swift Beginner's Tutorial.
+However, I was not able to play around with my previous app with the time and personal workload I have :disappointed_relieved:.
+Therefore, this week in SEP, most of my time was dedicated to trying things on the playground and understanding the different concepts.

 ## Class
 Class reminds me of the object orientation I learned in Ruby and P5js.
-Similar to Rbby and p5js, a class is like a factory that teaches the code how to create instances.
-The instance that is created in the class are also known as objects.
+Similar to Ruby and p5js, a class is like a factory that teaches the code on how to create instances.
+The instance that is created in the class is also known as objects.

 When creating a class, always capitalize  the name.
 ```swift
 class Name {
     //code